Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 - Clemson's games this year have hit the over on three of nine set point totals (33.3%).

-- When Clemson amasses more than 437.4 yards, the team is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall when the team piles up over 437.4 yards.

 - The Tigers have turned the ball over 12 times this season, two more turnovers than the Huskies have forced (10).